Lima Memorial Health System Logo

 • Genetic testing

-• Stool guaiac, to look for blood in stool
+• Stool occult blood, to look for blood in stool

-• Total iron-binding capacity (TIBC) -- may be linked with iron-deficiency anemia
+• Total serum iron and iron-binding capacity (TIBC) -- may indicate iron-deficiency anemia

 Treatment